Biharmonic Pseudo-Riemannian submersions from 3-manifolds: INTRODUCTION

-The main purpose of section $\S 2$ to give brief information about semi-Riemannian submersions, biharmonic maps and space forms.
-In this section we also give some properties of fundamental tensors and fundamental equations then we use these properties to obtain our results.
-In section $\S 3$ we investigate the biharmonicity of a semi-Riemannian submersion from a $ 3 $-manifold by using \ the integrability data of a special orthonormal frame adapted to a \ semi-Riemannian submersion.
-Finally we give a complete classification of biharmonic semi- Riemannian submersions from a $3$ -dimensional semi-Riemannian space form.
+The main purpose of section $\S 2$ is to give a brief information about pseudo-Riemannian submersions, biharmonic maps and space forms.
+In this section, we also give some properties of fundamental tensors and fundamental equations which we will use them to obtain our results.
+In section $\S 3$, we investigate the biharmonicity of a pseudo-Riemannian submersion from a $3$ -manifold by using \ the integrability data of a special orthonormal frame adapted to a \ pseudo-Riemannian submersion.
+Finally, we give a complete classification of biharmonic pseudo-Riemannian submersions from a $3$ -dimensional pseudo-Riemannian space form.